fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 &emsp;&emsp;`numpy.sum(a, axis=None, dtype=None, out=None, keepdims=<class numpy._globals._NoValue>)`: Sum of array elements over a given `axis`.
 Parameters:

 - `a`: `array_like`.
 Elements to sum.
-- `axis`: `None` or int or tuple of ints, optional.
+- `axis`: `None` or `int` or `tuple of ints`, optional.
 Axis or axes along which a sum is performed.
 The default, `axis=None`, will sum all of the elements of the input array.
 If `axis` is negative, it counts from the last to the first axis.
 If `axis` is a tuple of ints, a sum is performed on all of the axes specified in the tuple instead of a single axis or all the axes as before.
 - `dtype`: `dtype`, optional.
 The type of the returned array and of the accumulator in which the elements are summed.
 The `dtype` of `a` is used by default unless `a` has an integer `dtype` of less precision than the default platform integer.
 In that case, if `a` is signed then the platform integer is used while if `a` is unsigned then an unsigned integer of the same precision as the platform integer is used.
 - `out`: `ndarray`, optional.
 Alternative output array in which to place the result.
 It must have the same shape as the expected output, but the type of the output values will be cast if necessary.
 - `keepdims`: `bool`, optional.
 If this is set to `True`, the axes which are reduced are left in the result as dimensions with size one.
 With this option, the result will broadcast correctly against the input array.
 If the default value is passed, then `keepdims` will not be passed through to the sum method of `sub-classes` of `ndarray`, however any `non-default` value will be.
 If the `sub-classes` sum method does not implement `keepdims` any exceptions will be raised.